-- Acts of God, such as but not limited to lightning damage. - Adjustment of customer controls. - Damage from misuse or neglect. - A unit that has been modified or incorporated into other products or is used for institutional or other commercial purposes. - Batteries. - Units purchased, serviced or operated outside the U.S.A. - For units intended for use in Alaska, this warranty does not cover installation or the dish antenna.
-It only covers the DSS receiver. - Loss of programming. - Installation. - Shipping damage if the unit was not packed and shipped in the manner prescribed by Thomson. - Storage fees may be charged by the exchange point if you fail to pickup the replacement unit in a timely manner.
+- Acts of God, such as but not limited to lightning damage. - Adjustment of customer controls. - Damage from misuse or neglect. - A unit that has been modified or incorporated into other products or is used for institutional or other commercial purposes. - Batteries. - Units purchased, serviced or operated outside the U.S.A. and Alaska. - For units intended for use in Alaska, this warranty does not cover installation or the dish antenna.
+It covers only the satellite receiver. - · Loss of programming. - Installation. - Shipping damage if the unit was not packed and shipped in the manner prescribed by Thomson. - Storage fees may be charged by the exchange point if you fail to pickup the replacement unit in a timely manner.